Contact OBSS

 • To create co-curricular programming that the knowledge that builds up and enhances the knowledge that students obtain in the classroom.

-• To develop and maintain a sense of community among Africans/African Americans at Loyola Marymount University.
+• To develop and maintain a sense of community among Africans/African Americans at LMU.

 • To connect students to opportunities to serve their community within a framework that is rooted in Social Justice.